 However, a 2015 paper by business professors from Columbia University and Rutgers University expressed concern that companies have been investing less in research and development due to pressure from activist investors, who want to see profits sooner rather than later.

-Activist investors, on the other hand, may be more concerned about a company’s performance in the short term.
-They may be want to force change that will boost share prices right away, so that they can then sell shares at a profit.
-Activist investors aren’t generally concerned about the impact on a company’s performance five, ten or even twenty years into the future.
-This is why some critics have expressed concern over the drop in research and development by companies that have faced pressure from activist investor.
+Activist investors, on the other hand, can be more concerned about a company’s performance in the short term.
+They may want to force change that will boost share prices right away so that they can then sell shares at a profit.
+Activist investors aren’t generally concerned about the impact on a company’s performance five, 10, or even 20 years into the future.
+This is why some critics have expressed concern over the drop in research and development by companies that have faced pressure from an activist investor.